dankamongmen/notcurses/USAGE.md

 // standard plane.
 int ncplane_move_yx(struct ncplane* n, int y, int x);

-// Get the origin of this plane relative to the standard plane, or the plane to
+// Get the origin of plane 'n' relative to its bound plane, or its pile (if
-// which it is bound (if it is bound to a plane). void ncplane_yx(const struct ncplane* n, int* restrict y, int* restrict x);
+// 'n' is a root plane).
+void ncplane_yx(const struct ncplane* n, int* restrict y, int* restrict x);
 int ncplane_y(const struct ncplane* n);
 int ncplane_x(const struct ncplane* n);

+// Get the origin of plane 'n' relative to its pile.
+This is O(N) on the
+// binding depth of 'n'.
+Either or both of 'x' and y' may be NULL. void ncplane_abs_yx(const struct ncplane* n, int* y, int* x);

 // Return the dimensions of this ncplane. void ncplane_dim_yx(struct ncplane* n, int* restrict rows, int* restrict cols);